Marijuana and Anxiety

 This question has a different answer for everyone.
 When it comes to marijuana and anxiety, it’s important to put marijuana users into two different categories: those who suffered from anxiety before starting to use marijuana and those who began suffering from anxiety after using marijuana.
 Those who have an anxiety disorder oftentimes self-medicate with marijuana because it can cause short-term relief.
-However, it increases feelings of both anxiety and depression when used regularly.
-On the other hand, some people experience anxiety immediately after using the substance.
-Regardless of the cause of your anxiety, there are three main reasons why you may have those feelings after using marijuana:
+However, it increases feelings of both anxiety and depression when used regularly, especially after the THC wears off.
+On the other hand, some people experience anxiety immediately after using marijuana.
+Regardless of the cause of your anxiety, there are two main reasons why you may have those feelings after using marijuana:

-THC: THC, the cannabinoid in marijuana responsible for giving users a “high” feeling, is the #1 culprit for those experiencing anxiety.
-THC is known to increase heart rate and increase feelings of fear.
+THC: THC, the cannabinoid in marijuana responsible for giving users a “high” feeling, is the #1 culprit for causing anxiety, generally through causing paranoia.
+THC can increase heart rate and increase feelings of fear.

 Overwhelming side effects: There are a plethora of side effects that someone can experience after using marijuana.
 Some of the most common are nausea, dizziness, and blurred vision.
-For someone who typically suffers from anxiety, all of these symptoms can be overwhelming and can exacerbate anxiety.
+For someone who typically suffers from anxiety, all of these symptoms can exacerbate anxiety.

 Is this different than normal anxiety?
 If so, how?